Concordium/concordium.github.io/source/mainnet/net/browser-wallet/connect-app.rst

 .. dropdown:: |mw-gen2|

-   |mw-gen2| uses Wallet Connect to connect to dApps.
+   |mw-gen2| uses WalletConnect to connect to dApps.

    To connect your |mw-gen2| to a dApp: